Eliot-Roxbergh/notes_pinephone/README.md

 ### Music / Sound

 Playing music works OK, can pause etc. on lock screen.
-In flight mode with music, it seemed to use approximately 15% battery an hour (with no other services running), so it is not terrible.
+In "flight mode" (i.e. no cellular, wifi, or BT) with music, it _seemed_ to use approximately 15% battery an hour (with no other services running), so it is not terrible.
 It does not seem to enter suspend while music is playing, at least the music doesn't stop.

 **VLC** works but UI not made for phone.